lifaon74/observables/README.md

   // like "pipeTo" but returns this instead observedBy<O extends TObserverOrCallback<any>[]>(...observers: O): TObservableObservedByResultNonCyclic<O, T, this>; // returns this

+  // detaches all the observers observing this observable clearObservers(): this;
 }

 type TObserverOrCallback<T> = IObserver<T> | ((value: T) => void);